musevlt/mpdaf/doc/muselet.rst

   >>> cont.write(path='cont', fmt='working')

-Is is also possible to create a :class:`mpdaf.sdetect.Catalog` object and save it as an ascii file::
+Is is also possible to create a `mpdaf.sdetect.Catalog` object and save it as an ascii file::

   >>> from mpdaf.sdetect import Catalog